TerHent/ARMAREST/README.md

 The backend server has to run with the environment variable SECRET_SIGNING_KEY set to "testkey" as this key is used by the jwt tokens in the tests.

+##
+This project was created by Arved Ehrnsperger, Konstantin Kanchev, Sebastian Kirmayer and Timur Umarov,

 The end2end tests can then be run with `npx playwright test` (Note the x in npx).